ovh/docs/pages/cloud/private-cloud/tanzu_ce_install/guide.en-gb.md

 ### Network

 As stated in the Requirements (with links to full docs), an NSX Edge Services Gateway is used in our study case for Firewall and DHCP purposes.<br>
-Other Network components can be used as alternative, such as pfsense.<br>
+Other Network components can be used as alternative, such as pfSense.<br>

 To set up your Network, you will need to define a public IP for external access and an internal network with DHCP service activated for your TCE infrastructure.<br>
 Your Datacenter comes with a set of public IPs usable for your different needs.
 They are visible in the Datacenter `Configure`{.action} tab, in the `Network`{.action} section.
 You will also see the mask and gateway settings on the page.<br>